T3SLA88/Udacity-Movie-Trailer/README.md

 ### How to run the project
 To run this project
-- Open command prompt in the source folder and type `python entertainment_center.py`
+- Open command prompt in the source folder and type the command `python entertainment_center.py`
 - Just double click the `entertainment_center.py` if python is preinstalled.

 ### Bugs